Commutative Algorithms Approximate the LLL-distribution: Introduction

 Making the LLL constructive was the study of intensive research for over two decades~\cite{beck_lll,alon_lll,mike_stoc,Czumaj_lll,aravind_08}.
 The breakthrough was made by Moser~\cite{Moser} who gave a very simple algorithm that finds a satisfying assignment of a $k$-CNF formula, under conditions that nearly match the LLL condition for satisfiability.
 Very shortly afterwards, Moser and Tardos~\cite{MT} made the general LLL constructive for any \emph{product} probability measure over explicitly presented variables.
 Specifically, they proved that whenever the general LLL conditon holds, the {\sl Resample} algorithm, which repeatedly selects \emph{any} occurring bad event and resamples all its variables according to the measure, i.e., independently, quickly converges to a flawless object.

-Following the groundbreaking work of Moser and Tardos, a subsequent line of works has established tools for analyzing stochastic local search algorithms motivated by the LLL that do not fall within the Moser-Tardos framework.
-The first such result was due to Harris and Srinivasan~\cite{PermHarris} who made the LLL constructive in the non-product probability space of permutations endowed with the uniform measure.
+The first result that made the LLL constructive in a non-product probability space was due to Harris and Srinivasan in~\cite{PermHarris}, who considered the space of permutations endowed with the uniform measure.
 Subsequent works by Achlioptas and Iliopoulos~\cite{AIJACM,Harmonic} introducing the flaws/actions framework, and of Harvey and Vondr\'{a}k~\cite{HV} introducing the resampling oracles framework, made the LLL constructive in more general settings.
-These frameworks~\cite{AIJACM,Harmonic,HV} provide tools for analyzing \emph{focused} stochastic search algorithms~\cite{papafocus}, i.e., algorithms which, like {\sl Resample}, which search by repeatedly selecting a flaw of the current state and moving to a random nearby state that avoids it, in the hope that, more often than not, more flaws are removed than introduced, so that a flawless object is eventually reached.
+These frameworks~\cite{AIJACM,Harmonic,HV} provide tools for analyzing \emph{focused} stochastic search algorithms~\cite{papafocus}, i.e., algorithms which, like {\sl Resample}, search by repeatedly selecting a flaw of the current state and moving to a random nearby state that avoids it, in the hope that, more often than not, more flaws are removed than introduced, so that a flawless object is eventually reached.
 At this point, all LLL applications we are aware of have efficient algorithms analyzable in these frameworks.